Fremont, California: District-based elections

-The city will phase in district-based instead of at-large elections for all but one seat on the city council, beginning in November 2018.
-Two new seats will be added, from five seats to seven.
-Six of the seats will require residence inside a district, while the seat held by the mayor will remain at large.
+The city phased in district-based instead of at-large elections for all but one seat on the city council, beginning in November 2018.
+Two new seats were added, from five seats to seven.
+Six of the seats required residence inside a district, while the seat held by the mayor remained at large.
 The council chose the new district boundaries in June 2017, a controversial vote that drew accusations of gerrymandering to favor two of the incumbents.

-The districting was forced by the threat of a legal action from a group claiming that Latino minorities comprising 14 percent of the population had not been adequately represented.
+The districting was forced by the threat of a legal action from a group claiming that Latino minorities who were 14 percent of the population had not been adequately represented.
 Few or no Latinos were elected to the council during 1956–2017.
 Some claimed that the results of precinct voting may have been polarized along racial lines.

 Politics

-According to the California Secretary of State, as of February 10, 2019, Fremont has 104,650 registered voters.
-Of those, 46,840 (44.8%) are registered Democrats, 13,989 (13.4%) are registered Republicans, and 40,161 (38.4%) have declined to state a political party.
+According to the California Secretary of State, as of February 20, 2024, the city of Fremont has 118,717 registered voters.
+Of those, 59,594 (50.19%) are registered Democrats, 17,021 (14.34%) are registered Republicans, and 37,095 (31.24%) have declined to state a political party.